 Implementation of asymmetry in wireless transport networks

-EXAMPLE 1
+EXAMPLE 1: Adding DL capacity

 The first example demonstrates how can be added downlink capacity by re-allocating 7 MHz blocks of spectrum in an asymmetrical way.
 In the left-hand side of Figure 3-4 the symmetrical allocated spectrum uses 4 channels in DL and 4 channels in UL.
 On the right-hand side only two channels are used in UL, allowing the DL use of 6 channels, to match an asymmetry rate of 3:1.
 In the second hop, assuming that the collocation of receivers is not possible, are used in each tail 4 channels, preserving the same asymmetry rate of 3:1.